AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance families.md

 ## vgn6i, lightweight GPU-accelerated compute optimized instance family

-vgn6i is in invitational preview.
-To use vgn6i, [submit a ticket](https://workorder-intl.console.aliyun.com/console.htm).

 Features

--   Is an instance family in which all instances are I/O optimized.
--   Supports standard SSDs and ultra disks only.
+-   If you want your vgn6i instance to support graphics features such as Open Graphics Library \(OpenGL\), you must purchase a GRID license from [NVIDIA](https://www.nvidia.com/object/nvidia-enterprise-account.html).
+Then, you must create an instance and manually install a GRID driver and activate the license after the instance is created.
+-   Compute:
     -   Uses NVIDIA T4 GPU computing accelerators.
     -   Contains virtual GPUs generated from GPU slice virtualization.
         -   Supports the 1/4 and 1/2 computing capacity of NVIDIA Tesla T4 GPUs.
         -   Supports 4 GB and 8 GB of GPU video memory.
     -   Offers a CPU-to-memory ratio of 1:5.
--   Uses 2.5 GHz Intel ® Xeon ® Platinum 8163 \(Skylake\) processors.
+    -   Uses 2.5 GHz Intel® Xeon® Platinum 8163 \(Skylake\) processors.
+-   Storage:
+    -   Is an instance family in which all instances are I/O optimized.
+    -   Supports standard SSDs and ultra disks only.
+-   Network:
+    -   Supports IPv6 addresses.
     -   Provides high network performance based on large computing capacity.
--   Suits to the following scenarios:
+-   Suits the following scenarios:
     -   Real-time rendering for cloud games
     -   Real-time rendering for AR and VR applications
     -   AI \(deep learning and machine learning\) inference for elastic Internet service deployment